takipi/udf-azure-boards/README.md

 For up to date documentation for creating personal access tokens please refer to the offical Microsoft documentation here: https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=preview-page

+When creating the personal access token you will need "Read & Write" permission for "Work Items".

 ## How to build
 This is a Maven project.
 To build simply run:
 ```shell